Amplifying LGBTQIA+ voices for improved health and care

 Learning more from your communities

-The University of Rochester Medical Center (URMC) has used the Patient and Family Advisory Councils (PFACs) to explore the experiences of the different communities the organization serves.
-They’ve made changes to their policies and practices based on feedback from this group and have provided educational tools to help staff remember best practices and demonstrate respectful language.
-This is just one example of how technology can be used to create similar affinity groups to seek feedback and crowdsource new ways of meeting more inclusive communicative needs.
+The University of Rochester Medical Center (URMC) has used the Patient and Family Advisory Councils (PFACs) to explore the experiences of the different communities the organization serves.-They’ve made changes to their policies and practices based on feedback from this group and have provided educational tools to help staff remember best practices and demonstrate respectful language.-This is just one example of how technology can be used to create similar affinity groups to seek feedback and crowdsource new ways of meeting more inclusive communicative needs.

 Every patient experience is a story worth listening to and acting on.
 Press Ganey makes it possible to seek deeper feedback about needed care enhancements from various identity groups, including patients in the LGBQTIA+ community.
 Join the Press Ganey Equity Partnership to discover best practices around capturing information about patients’ sexual orientation and gender identity and unlock additional resources to help combat health disparities.
 Technologies like NLP can push your research even further, by using AI and machine learning to uncover actionable insights from patient feedback.